 I’m going to be honest about school lunch packing….I love cooking and spending time in the kitchen, and even then it can be a struggle.
 I feel like I fall somewhere right in the middle between kale and quinoa cakes crafted into the shape of a favorite superhero (amazing but NO) and Doritos and a Snickers tossed into a paper sack.
 I’m willing to bet most of us do.

 Even though I believe that teaching kids about healthy foods and feeding them well is really important, I don’t enforce it on them religiously 24/7.
-(The other day my son came home excited because he had discovered Funyuns as an option in the cafeteria snack cart.)
+(The other day my son came home excited because he had discovered Funyuns in the cafeteria snack cart.)

-But as someone who believes strongly in the power of food and how it affects us, I do make an effort to have them eat healthy most of the time.
-And school lunch is an everyday (most days) thing, so I like to do what I can to not make it all junk.
+But because I believe that what we eat can and does affect our health and how we feel, I make an effort to have them eat nutritious food as much as I can, or at least alongside the Funyuns ;).
+And since school lunch is an everyday (most days) thing, I like to do what I can to not make it all junk.
 Also, I want to find things that will hold up until lunchtime so they don’t end up tossed out as a soggy, leaking, banana-scented mess.

 Here are some products I’ve found (and use) that make the job easier and more fun (did I just say fun?!
 Yikes.)!